The TFP Composting Toilet

 Toilets for People

-The CRAPPER (Compact, Rotating, Aerobic, Pollution Prevention, Excreta Reducer) is a self-contained waterless composting toilet.
-The CRAPPER’s core technology is a rotating, horizontally-mounted drum that accelerates the composting process.
+The TFP Composting Toilet is a urine-diverting, self-contained, waterless composting toilet.
+The core technology is a rotating, horizontally-mounted drum that accelerates the aerobic composting process.

 1. El Porvenir in La Palma, Nicaragua